JSorngard/lambert_w/README.md

 );
 ```

-Importing the `LambertW` trait lets you call the functions with postfix notation:
+Importing the provided trait lets you call the functions with postfix notation:

 ```rust
 use lambert_w::LambertW;